Tribune Therapeutics

 Series A in 2025

-AnaCardio is a clinical-stage biopharmaceutical company focused on developing innovative drugs for the treatment of heart failure.
-The company’s therapeutic drugs aim to enhance the contractility of the heart muscle through a unique mechanism involving a therapeutic peptide.
-This approach is designed to avoid common adverse effects associated with heart treatments, such as tachycardia, arrhythmia, ischemia, and hypotension.
-By improving cardiac output safely, AnaCardio's therapies have the potential to enhance organ function, boost quality of life, increase functional capacity, and reduce the risk of hospitalization and mortality in patients with heart failure.
+AnaCardio is a clinical stage biopharmaceutical company focused on developing innovative drugs for the treatment of heart failure.
+The company's therapeutics aim to enhance the contractility of the heart muscle through a unique mechanism that utilizes a therapeutic peptide.
+This approach is designed to avoid common adverse effects associated with traditional treatments, such as tachycardia, arrhythmia, ischemia, or hypotension.
+By improving cardiac output safely, AnaCardio's drugs have the potential to enhance organ function, elevate quality of life, increase functional capacity, and lower the risks of hospitalization and mortality for patients suffering from heart failure.

 SiteOne Therapeutics